Skip to content

 You can view only Frequent Search (high-priority) data or All priorities (high, medium, and low-priority).

-3. Use filters to search for traces or spans of interest.
+3. Use filters or a query to search for traces or spans of interest.

 • When viewing spans, you can run Lucene or DataPrime queries.